 - Switch from the Original Medicare plan to Medicare Advantage

 - Or switch from your Medicare Advantage plan to Original Medicare

 - Enroll in the Medicare Part D Prescription Drug Plan

-- Transition from one Medicare Advantage plan to another Medicare Advantage
+- The transition from one Medicare Advantage plan to another Medicare Advantage

 - Shift from prescription drug plan to another Part D

 - Leave a Medicare Advantage plan that doesn’t include prescription drug coverage, to one that does

 - Or leave a Medicare Advantage plan that does have a prescription drug plan to one that doesn’t

 - Drop your prescription drug coverage